Mixed and Balanced Dog training – the Middle Way

 There are many styles of teaching that will work for many pets.
 Although there are large numbers of dogs that can be taught with any of the many styles, there are also many (even if fewer) pets that need to be taught with an approach that’s right for that particular pet.
 In this case, an inappropriate teaching style can lead to disaster.

 Puppy training can start at 7 weeks with an in-home puppy training program.
-Although pet dogs are now my main focus I have a background in protection dogs, security k-9s, and police dogs.
-I have also helped design therapy dog programs that help people who are in treatment for physical and mental illnesses.
+Although pet dogs are now my main focus I have a background in protection dogs, security k-9s, police dogs, and dogs for television and film.
+I have also co-developed pet therapy programs for the Veterans Hospital in the San Fernando Valley, Del Amo Hospital, Psychiatric Service Dogs, and Torrance Memorial Hospital; work that included training dogs for human post-stroke neuroplasticity research.

 We will soon add new programs that go beyond basic pet behavior.
-I am looking for a location for holding trick dog and movie dog training classes
+I am looking for a location for advanced dog training classes.

 Start enjoying the benefits of a great relationship with your special pet….